PeterJohnBishop/Go-Secure-Requests/README.md

 ![Setup](https://github.com/PeterJohnBishop/Go-Secure-Requests/blob/main/assets/2_TOTP_Setup.png?raw=true)

 - User creation is successful when a user account is created, a user Profile doc is created, and the TOTP secret has been generated.
+- A bearer token is generated from Firebase Authentication and stored in UserDefaults memory on their device for use in the Authentication header of API requests.
 - The TOTP URL is converted to a QR code and displayed for the user to enable quick setup in an Authentication app.

 ## Login

 ![Login](https://github.com/PeterJohnBishop/Go-Secure-Requests/blob/main/assets/3_Login.png?raw=true)

-- On basic authentication a base64 token is generated and saved in a shortlived cookie.
+- On login a fresh bearer token is generated from Firebase Authentication and stored in UserDefaults memory on their device for authenticating requests.

 ## TOTP One Time Passcode